-The AEC Blueprint has significant impact on liberalisation of trade in services in ASEAN, providing actions, targets, and timelines for the free flow of services and integration of trade in services in ASEAN as part of the goal of the integrated single market and production base.
+The AEC Blueprint provides for an important mandate on liberalisation of trade in services in ASEAN, through the actions, targets, and timelines for the free flow of services and integration of trade in services in ASEAN as part of the goal of the integrated single market and production base.

-The following sections provide an overview of the benefits of services liberalisation, trade in services in ASEAN, the institutional processes in ASEAN for services liberalisation, the status of the negotiations on trade in services, and the initiatives taken to move forward services integration.
+The following sections provide an overview of the benefits and challenges of services liberalisation, trade in services in ASEAN, the institutional processes in ASEAN for services liberalisation, the status of the negotiations on trade in services, and the initiatives taken to move forward services integration.

-B. BENEFITS OF TRADE IN SERVICES LIBERALISATION
+В. THE IMPORTANCE OF LIBERALISATION OF TRADE IN SERVICES IN ASEAN

 The liberalisation of the services sector in ASEAN is expected to create a competitive environment that leads to better and more efficient services delivery.
 The modern economy relies on rapid and efficient services delivery network to function and to facilitate the development in other sectors of the economy.
-The services sector makes up at least 40~50% of the Gross Domestic Product in many ASEAN Member States.
+The services sector makes up for at least 40~50% of the Gross Domestic Product in ASEAN Member States.
 It is also the fastest growing sector in the region.
 With the progressive liberalisation in ASEAN, local services providers will be able to take advantage of the market openings as well as to benefit from new ideas and processes arising out of the opening up of the services sector.